Using a Mobile Phone While Driving

 If you have been issued with an infringement, you have the right to have the matter heard in a Local Court of NSW.

-If the matter is being determined by a Court, the maximum penalty available to the Court is a fine of 20 penalty units.
-On conviction, the Roads and Maritime Service will apply the demerit points to your licence.
-The Magistrate does not have discretion over the number of demerit points applied to your licence for any offence.
+If the matter is being determined by a court, the maximum penalty available to the court is a fine of 20 penalty units.
+On conviction, Transport for NSW will apply the demerit points to your licence.
+The magistrate does not have discretion over the number of demerit points applied to your licence for any offence.